 Community Solutions - Information for Applicants

-The application cycle for the 2013 Community Solutions Program is now closed.
-Please check back in late summer of 2013 for application updates.
+The application cycle for the 2014 Community Solutions Program is now closed.

 The Community Solutions Program is a professional development program for the best and brightest global community leaders working in Transparency & Accountability, Tolerance & Conflict Resolution, Environmental Issues, and Women & Gender Issues.
 Selected candidates will participate in: a four month U.S. fellowship with a local nonprofit organization or government agency; structured virtual learning and networking via the Online Community Leadership Institute; and, the design and implementation of follow-on projects in their home countries.